-The best genealogy technology could be the humble telephone
+The best genealogy tech?
+The humble telephone

-The best genealogy technology could be the humble telephone
+The best genealogy tech?
+The humble telephone

-Over the hour-long call, it was really interesting to hear what they remembered growing up about life in the town, and some of the similarities in their lives and careers.
-For instance, their fathers urged both young men to get into the management track at the local factory, which made auto parts for the big Detroit manufacturers.
+For instance, their fathers urged both young men to get into the management track at the local factory via the GM institute.
 The U.S. car industry was booming at the time, but both decided to move into other fields not connected with manufacturing.

 The chat was also a reminder that one of the greatest tools for conducting genealogy research is not a computer or app, but rather the humble telephone.
 Think about it: